 More people are turning to organic products to improve their health.
-CBD products are popular for they have amazing health benefits.
+CBD products are popular because they have amazing health benefits.

 CBD is versatile, can be ingested in various forms, and it’s safe for everyone.
 But some people wonder whether CBD can harm their liver.

 There is no black and white answer, and the effects of CBD on your liver are determined by various conditions.

 For instance, if you have pre-existing liver conditions like hepatitis and cirrhosis, CBD would affect your liver differently than someone with no health problem.

 CBD might have various side effects, but generally, it is safe and wouldn’t hurt your liver.

 In a study carried out on mice, scientists modeled the effects of heavy CBD use on the liver.
 One group of mice was given an excessive dose while the other was given in small increments.

 The group of mice given an excessive dose exhibited signs of toxicity within 24 hours while the other group showed signs of toxicity within 48 hours.

 Thus, they inferred that a huge CBD dose hurts liver health.
 When taking CBD, always stick to the recommended dosage to avoid risking deterioration of liver health.

 Many CBD companies offer guidelines as to the perfect dosage for your CBD products, and if there be none, you may have to seek medical assistance.